 DEACONS

 Number, Term of Office.
 The number of Deacons shall vary as needed for the work of the Church.
 The number of Deacons shall be fixed by resolution of the Board of Elders.
 The Deacons shall be nominated by the Elders and elected by the members of the Church at the annual meeting.
 Each Deacon shall hold office for one (1) year term until the annual meeting of the members of the Church or until a successor is elected and qualified, or until death, or until such Deacon resigns or has been removed from office in the manner permitted by law or these bylaws; provided, however, a Deacon shall hold office for no more than six (6) consecutive one (1) year terms.
 Following a sixth consecutive one (1) year term, a Deacon shall not serve as a Deacon for a period of at least one (1) year.
-A Deacon shall be at least 18 years of age.
-However, a Deacon need not be a resident of Kentucky.
+A Deacon need not be a resident of Kentucky.

 Duties.
 Duties of the Deacons shall be assigned from time to time by the Board of Elders.
 Deacons shall meet with the Elders when requested.
 The word “Deacon” means servant and such is the intent of the position.

 Vacancies.
-Whenever there is a vacancy among the Deacons by reason of death, resignation, or increase in the number of Elders or otherwise, it shall be filled by the affirmative vote of a majority of the Board of Elders.
+Whenever there is a vacancy among the Deacons by reason of death, resignation, or increase in the number of Elders or otherwise, it shall be filled, if at all, by the affirmative vote of a majority of the Board of Elders.
 The Deacons so appointed shall hold office until the next succeeding meeting of the members of the Church and until a successor shall have been elected and qualified.

 Removal of Deacons.
-At a meeting of the Board of Elders called expressly for that purpose, any Deacon may be removed, with or without cause, by a majority of votes cast at a meeting at which a quorum is present.
+At a meeting of the Board of Elders, any Deacon may be removed, with or without cause, by 66 2/3% of votes cast at a meeting at which a quorum is present.

 OFFICERS